Beneath the Planet of the Apes

-Beneath the Planet of the Apes was released in the United States on May 26, 1970, by 20th Century Fox.
+Beneath the Planet of the Apes was released in the United States on May 26, 1970, by 20th Century-Fox.
 The film received mixed reviews from critics.
 It was followed by Escape from the Planet of the Apes in 1971.

 Plot

-Following the events of Planet of the Apes, time-displaced astronaut Taylor and the mute Nova travel through the desert of the Forbidden Zone in search of a new life far away from Ape City.
-Without warning, fire shoots up from the ground and deep chasms open.
-Confused by this, Taylor investigates a cliff wall and disappears through it before Nova's eyes.
+Time-displaced astronaut Taylor and the mute Nova travel through the desert of the Forbidden Zone in search of a new life away from Ape City.
+Without warning, fire shoots up from the ground and chasms open.
+Confused by this, Taylor investigates a cliff wall and disappears through it.
 Unable to reach him, Nova is left alone.

 After being sent to search for Taylor and his crew, a second spaceship crash-lands on the Forbidden Zone.
 Brent, the only survivor, notes he is in the year 3955, but assumes he has travelled to another planet.
-After burying his Skipper, he encounters Nova and notices she is wearing Taylor's dog tags.
+After burying his fellow astronaut Skipper, he encounters Nova and notices she is wearing Taylor's dog tags.
 Hoping Taylor is still alive, he rides with her to Ape City and is shocked to discover the simian civilization.
 The gorilla General Ursus leads a rally for the apes to conquer the Forbidden Zone and use it as a potential food source, against the objections of the orangutan Dr. Zaius.
-Brent is wounded by a gorilla soldier and taken by Nova to the home of the chimpanzees Cornelius and Zira, who treat his wound and tell him of their time with Taylor.
+Brent is wounded by a gorilla soldier and taken by Nova to the home of the chimpanzees Cornelius and Zira, who treat his wound and mention their time with Taylor.

 Attempting to flee the city, Brent and Nova are captured by gorillas.
 Ursus orders they be used for target practice, but Zira helps them escape.
 They hide in a cave that turns out to be the ruins of the Queensboro Plaza station of the New York City Subway.
 Brent realizes he is in Earth's post-apocalyptic future.
-After following a humming sound deeper into the tunnels, Brent becomes agitated and erratic and attempts to kill Nova, quickly stopping and backing away to another room.
+Upon hearing a humming sound deeper into the tunnels, Brent becomes agitated and erratic and attempts to kill Nova, before stopping and backing away to another room.
 Entering the remains of St. Patrick's Cathedral, he finds a population of telepathic humans who worship an ancient nuclear bomb.

-Brent and Nova are captured and interrogated by the telepaths.
-They turn out to be descendants of the human survivors of a nuclear holocaust.
+Brent and Nova are captured and interrogated by the telepaths, who are descendants of the human survivors of a nuclear holocaust.
 They mutated over generations and claim to be a peaceful society, despite using mind-control and illusion on their enemies.
 The mutants force Brent into revealing the apes' march on the Forbidden Zone.
-Their attempts to repel the invaders with illusions of fire and other horrors ultimately fail, as Zaius sees through them.
+Their attempts to repel the invaders with illusions of fire and other horrors fail, as Zaius sees through them.
 With the apes closing in, the telepaths plan to detonate their "Divine Bomb" as a last resort, holding a religious ritual.
-During the ritual, the telepaths remove their faces to reveal horrible disfigurements of white skin, scarring and vascular varicose disease.
+During the ritual, the telepaths remove their human masks to reveal disfigurements of sickly pale skin, scarring and vascular varicose disease.